Butler vs. Texas Tech: Odds, spread, over/under - November 30

 Butler vs. Texas Tech: Odds, spread, over/under and other Vegas lines - November 30

-See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Butler vs. Texas Tech matchup.
+You can take a look at odds, spreads, over/unders and more across multiple sportsbooks for the Butler vs. Texas Tech matchup in this article.

 Butler vs. Texas Tech Game Info